 Diversity in Governance and Leadership checklist (Standard 3)

-Similar to the Respecting and Reflecting Diversity Checklist this checklist is intended to guide you in assessing diversity in your governance and leadership.
+Similar to the Respecting and Reflecting Diversity Checklist, this checklist is intended to guide you in assessing diversity in your governance and leadership.
 It includes practices that organizations should have in place, and additional practices that organizations with a board of directors should have in place.

 ☐Leadership has discussed the issue of diversity of its workforce and the management team.